How to Verify Spotify Without Your Mobile Number

 Spotify may ask for verification if you change devices or log in from a new location.

-Some providers log the SMS messages they receive read the privacy policy before using.
+Some providers log the SMS messages they receive; read the privacy policy before using.

 The cheapest option is rarely the most reliable for long-term account access.